Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Reusable Industrial Packaging Association (RIPA)

 RIPA is a trade association representing reconditioners, manufacturers, and distributors of reusable packaging products.
-The organization has developed a code of practices for packaging reuse and recycling, aiming to enhance the performance of the packaging industry.
-RIPA is also a founding member of the International Confederation of Container Reconditioners (ICCR), a global network of reconditioning companies.
+The organization has established a code of practices regarding the operations of packaging reuse and recycling.
+The concept of RIPA is to improve the performance of the packaging industry.
+It is a founding member of the International Confederation of Container Reconditioners (ICCR), which is a world wide group of reconditioning companies.

 Industrial Packaging Alliance of North America (IPANA)

-IPANA represents industrial packaging manufacturers in North America, focusing on enhancing the industry's visibility with an emphasis on safe goods transport.
-Its core mission is to promote and support member companies while providing information on the advantages of proper industrial packaging.
+IPANA represents industrial packaging manufacturers in North America.
+It works to increase the visibility of the packaging industry with emphasis on safe transport of goods.
+The basic aspects of IPANA is to promote and support member companies as well as provide information regarding the benefits of proper industrial packaging.

 Conclusion